jenapidev/SF_fire_incidents/README.md

 ## Project Overview

-### Title: San Francisco Fire Department Data Standardization and Extraction
+### San Francisco Fire Department Data Standardization

 ### Description
 This project aims to extract, standardize, and analyze data from the San Francisco Fire Department, focusing on non-medical incidents.
 It involves a detailed ETL process to ensure data quality and usability for reporting purposes, particularly in PowerBI.